-Jelena Batinic is an Undergraduate Advising Director at Stanford University.
+Dr. Batinic has served as an Undergraduate Advising Director at Stanford University since 2015.
 Her conversations with advisees address topics such as academic planning and progress, research, fellowships, and post-graduate study.
 She is the Stanford liaison for the prestigious Beinecke scholarship.

 Prior to joining the Academic Advising team, Jelena Batinic was a Fellow in the Thinking Matters Program at Stanford.
 Besides Thinking Matters, she has taught in Stanford’s Department of History.